MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 # Delete data from a Log Analytics workspace by using the Delete Data API (Preview)

-The Delete Data API lets you make asynchronous requests to remove data for various reasons, such as:
+The Delete Data API lets you make asynchronous requests to remove data, such as sensitive, personal, corrupt, or incorrect log entries.

-- Data you ingest by mistake
-- Sensitive or personal data
-- Corrupt or incorrect data

 This article explains how to delete log entries from a specific table in your Log Analytics workspace by calling the Delete Data API.